Applying to Law School

 Rising Attorneys Program

 The Careers in Law team is proud to offer the Rising Attorneys Program, dedicated to promoting the success of future law students with a special focus on issues relevant to those from low-income families and underrepresented populations.
 The program is open to rising third- and fourth-year students and recent alumni planning to apply to law school within the next five years who can commit to taking the LSAT by June 30, 2025.
 The program is open to all who meet the above criteria.
 Applications will open during the spring quarter.
-Please reach out to Claire Girardeau at cgirardeau@uchicago.edu for more information.
+Please reach out to Priya Laroia at plaroia@uchicago.edu for more information.

 Law School Application Components